Foreign Influencers Push False Flag Conspiracy Theories Following Bondi Hanukkah Terror Attack

 International Network Drives Disinformation Campaign

-A social media analysis by Jewish Onliner identified a clear foreign fingerprint in the conspiracy theory’s spread, with top influencers operating from the United Kingdom, Iran, Saudi Arabia, Norway, and Canada leading the narrative amplification.
+A social media analysis by Jewish Onliner identified a clear foreign fingerprint in the conspiracy theory’s spread, with top influencers operating from the United Kingdom, Iran, Saudi Arabia, and even Norway, leading the narrative amplification.

-Key foreign-based accounts include UK-based AdameMedia—previously identified by the Network Contagion Research Institute as a foreign-linked disinformation agent whose posting volume surged 150% after October 7, 2023—along with Iran-based Hassan Mafi, Canada-based Brandon Taylor Moore, Norway-based antisemitic account Jeff Epstein (JeffreyxEpstein), and Saudi Arabia-based Muslim Cowboy.
+Key foreign-based accounts include UK-based AdameMedia—previously identified by the Network Contagion Research Institute as a foreign-linked disinformation agent whose posting volume surged 150% after October 7, 2023—along with Iran-based Hassan Mafi, Norway-based antisemitic account Jeff Epstein (JeffreyxEpstein), and Saudi Arabia-based Muslim Cowboy.

 As Jewish Onliner previously reported, AdameMedia and Jake Shields were among the top promoters of conspiracy theories falsely linking Israel to Charlie Kirk’s death.